amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

 ~~~
 {: .language-typescript}

 The goal here is to be able to compare the implementation to the model, and if they have different state types we need to translate states in the implementation's state space to ones in the model's.
 On top of this, the most relevant other rule for a valid refinement mapping is that, for all implementation states and actions, the action is equivalent to the model action with the refinement mapping applied in the appropriate places.
-In logic pseudocode;
+In logic pseudocode:

 ```
 ** Correctness via Refinement Mapping **